linuxdeepin/qt5integration/README.md

 # qt5integration

 qt5integration is the Qt platform theme integration plugins for Deepin Desktop Environment.
-It includes multiple Qt5 plugins to make make DDE more Qt5 Apps friendly.
+It includes multiple Qt5 plugins to make DDE more Qt5 Apps friendly.

 ## Dependencies